yashpatel5400/yashpatel5400.github.io/index.md

 * * *

 My work has largely focused on developing methods with end-to-end statistical guarantees to create <b>reliable machine learning systems</b> and layering robust decision-making on top of such uncertainty estimates, especially for scientific applications.
 My projects largely split into three headings: <b>uncertainty quantification methodology</b>, <b>robust decision-making</b>, and <b>AI for Science</b>.
+Track my ongoing progress in formalizing and packaging my research projects on <a href="https://ypatel.io/leanpaper/">LeanPaper</a>.

 <h3 align="left" id="uq_methods">
   Uncertainty Quantification Methodology